dlu-ch/dlb/doc/ex_tool.rst

    (e.g. a filesystem path ``'./out/hello.map'`` for a dependency role ``map_file_dependency``), while the execution parameters are the same of all instances of the some tool.

-   Dependency roles are instances of subclasses of :class:`dlb.ex.Tool.Dependency`.
+   Dependency roles are instances of subclasses of :class:`Tool.Dependency`.

    A new tool can be defined by inheriting from one or more other tools.
    When overriding a dependency roles, its overriding value must be of the same type as the overridden value and it must be at least as restrictive (e.g. if required dependency must not be overridden by a non-required one).
    When overriding an execution parameters, its overriding value must be of the same type as the overridden value.

-   Each subclass of :class:`dlb.ex.Tool` must be defined in a source code location unique among all subclasses of :class:`dlb.ex.Tool`.
-The definition raises :exc:`DefinitionAmbiguityError`, if its location is cannot be determined or if another subclass of :class:`dlb.ex.Tool` was defined before at the same location.
+   Each subclass of :class:`Tool` must be defined in a source code location unique among all subclasses of :class:`Tool`.
+The definition raises :exc:`DefinitionAmbiguityError`, if its location is cannot be determined or if another subclass of :class:`Tool` was defined before at the same location.

    Example::